-The efficiencies that may result from shared exclusivity can be considered to outweigh any possible negative effects that such a system can generate provided that the supplier can demonstrate that the number of exclusive distributors has been determined in proportion to the allocated territory or customer group in such a way as to secure a certain volume of business that preserves the investment effort for the distributors.
+The factors mentioned in paragraphs (125) to (137) remain relevant for the assessment of exclusive distribution systems under which the supplier allocates a customer group exclusively to one or more buyers.
+For the assessment of this type of exclusive distribution system, the additional factors listed in paragraphs (139) and (140) should also be taken into account.

+Similarly to the exclusive allocation of a territory, the exclusive allocation of a customer group generally makes arbitrage by buyers more difficult.
+In addition, as each appointed distributor has its own group of customers, buyers that do not fall within any such group may find it difficult to obtain the supplier’s products.
+Consequently, the scope for arbitrage by such buyers will be reduced.

-Exclusive distribution systems based on the allocation of exclusive customer groups that restrict Article 101(1) may also fulfil the conditions set out in Article 101(3) and thus be exempted from the application of Article 101 on an individual basis.
-Exclusive customer allocation may lead to efficiencies where the investments of the distributors are necessary to build the brand image or where the distributors are required to invest in, for instance, specific equipment, skills or know-how to adapt to the requirements of the exclusive customer group that has been allocated to them or when these investments to lead economies of scale or scope in logistics (for instance, having a dedicated retailer dealing with public administrations’ tenders for computers or office supplies).
-The depreciation period for these investments is an indication of the duration for which an exclusive distribution system based on the allocation of exclusive customer groups may be justified.
-In general, the justification for exclusive customer allocation is strongest for new or complex products and for products requiring adaptation to the needs of the individual customer.
-Identifiable differentiated needs are more likely for intermediate products that are sold to different types of professional buyers.
-Allocation of final consumers is unlikely to lead to efficiencies.
+In addition to the types of efficiency mentioned in paragraph (136), exclusive customer allocation may generate efficiencies where it is necessary for the distributors to invest in specific equipment, skills or know-how to meet the needs of a particular category of customers, or where such investments lead to economies of scale or scope in logistics82.
+The depreciation period for those investments is an indication of the duration for which exclusive customer allocation may be justified.
+In general, the justification for exclusive customer allocation is strongest for new or complex products and for products that require adaptation to the needs of the particular customer.
+Identifiable differentiated needs are more likely for intermediate products, namely products that are sold to various types of professional buyers.
+By contrast, the allocation of consumers is unlikely to lead to efficiencies.

-Example of multiple exclusive dealerships in an oligopolistic market
+The following is an example of multiple exclusive dealerships in an oligopolistic market:

+82 An example of this is where the supplier appoints a dedicated distributor to respond to invitations to tender from public authorities relating to IT equipment or office supplies.

-have a market share of around 20%.
-Those four market leaders sell their product through exclusive distributors at the retail level.
-Retailers are given an exclusive territory which corresponds to the town in which they are located or a district of the town for large towns.
-In most territories, the four market leaders happen to appoint the same exclusive retailer ("multiple dealership"), often centrally located and rather specialised in the product.
-The remaining 20% of the national market is composed of small local producers, the largest of these producers having a market share of 5% on the national market.
-Those local producers sell their products in general through other retailers, in particular because the exclusive distributors of the four largest suppliers show in general little interest in selling less well-known and cheaper brands.
-There is strong brand and product differentiation on the market.
+territories, the four market leaders happen to appoint the same exclusive retailer (‘multiple dealership’), often centrally located and rather specialised in the relevant product.
+The remaining 20% of the national market is composed of small local producers, the largest of those producers having a market share of 5% on the national market.
+Those local producers sell their products, in general, through other retailers, mainly because the exclusive distributors of the four largest suppliers show in general little interest in selling less well-known and cheaper brands.
+There is strong branding and product differentiation on the market.
 The four market leaders have large national advertising campaigns and strong brand images, whereas the fringe producers do not advertise their products at the national level.
 The market is rather mature, with stable demand and no major product and technological innovation.
 The product is relatively simple.